Dog Biting 101

 - Don’t be inconsistent with your teachings

-Dog Trainers Approximately four and a half million people are bitten by dogs in the United States every year and one fifth of them end up needing medical attention for their wounds.
-Children are the most common victims with half of bite wound victims being under the age of thirteen.
-Children are much more likely to be severely injured by dog bites due to their small size and not being aware of how one should act around a pup.
-Most dog bites occur while interacting with familiar dogs thus the need to educate people and their children on how to avoid dog bites.
-It is important to understand that any dog has the ability to bite and that by understanding the common reasons why dogs bite it is possible to prevent them.
+Approximately 4.5-million people are bitten by dogs in the United States every year and 20% of them will need medical attention for their wounds.
+Children are the most common victims and half of bite wound victims are younger than 13-years old.
+Children are much more likely to be severely injured by dog bites due to their small size and a lack of awareness about how to act around a dog.
+Most dog bites occur while interacting with familiar dogs, which is why there’s a need to educate people and their children on how to avoid dog bites.
+It is important to understand any dog has the ability to bite; by understanding the common reasons why dogs bite, it is possible to prevent them.

-Do you have a pup with a biting problem?
-Maybe a chihuahua , bulldog or pit bull?
-Our team at Come & Train It K9 helps pup’s and pup owners all over Houston with effectively training your fury friend how to not bite.
-Give us a call today to discuss your scenario.
+Do you have a chihuahua, bulldog or pit bull or another type of dog with a biting problem?
+Our team at Come & Train It K9 helps dogs and dog owners in Houston with effective training so your pup won’t bite.
+Give us a call today to discuss your needs.
 We have a tremendous success rate with training aggressive dogs.
 We’d love the opportunity to work with you and your pup!